Abraham Frères

 Annuaire Oriental

-The company's offices were located in Emin Bey Han (Han = business center) on the South side of the Golden Horn (Halic) in Eminönü, the heart of the walled city of Constantine, where ancient Byzantium was built.
+The company's offices were located in Emin Bey Han (Han = business center), on the south side of the Golden Horn (Halic) in Eminönü, the heart of the walled city of Constantine, where ancient Byzantium was built.

 Annuaire Oriental - 1909